How Thick Should Scratch and Brown Coats Be on Framed Walls?

 GET FREE ASSESSMENT2.
 How to Apply the Scratch Coat

-The scratch coat goes directly over the weather resistive barrier and metal lath.
-Installers trowel the mortar onto the lath at 3/8 inch thick.
-They press firmly to fill all the openings in the mesh and ensure the lath is fully embedded.
+The scratch coat is applied directly over the weather-resistive barrier (WRB) and metal lath.
+Installers trowel the mortar onto the lath at a nominal 3/8 inch thickness, pressing firmly to fill all the openings in the mesh and ensure the lath is fully embedded.

-Once the coat is applied and begins to firm up, workers score horizontal grooves into the surface.
+Once the plaster begins to set and firm up, installers use a scarifier to score horizontal grooves into the surface.

 3. How to Apply the Brown Coat